Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! πŸŽ‰

 For knowledge workers who want everything in their inbox without app-switching, an automated email briefing service like Readless provides the most seamless experience.

-2. Define Your Information Priorities
+2. How Do You Define Your Information Priorities?

 Before diving into setup, take 15 minutes to define what information you actually need versus what you think you need.
 This clarity prevents your digest from becoming another source of overwhelm.